 Your users might have dropped off during the product tour because you didn’t hook them in with a convincing narrative at the start.

-Finished the product tour but didn’t take action
+Users finished the product tour but didn’t take action

-While it’s tempting to drive users to a key conversion metric, doing so too early can come off as pushy and turn users off before they have a chance to discover your product offerings.
+While it’s tempting to drive users toward a key conversion metric, doing so too early can come off as pushy and turn users off before they have a chance to discover your product offerings.

-Explain why the action is important
+9. Explain why the action is important